Bichromatic Tweezers for Qudit Quantum Computing in ${}^{87}$Sr: Introduction

 Light shift engineering is crucial for exploiting the hyperfine degrees of freedom in the ground and excited electronic states in \Sr~\cite{siva_rydbgerg,Omanakuttan_2021}.
 Furthermore, it is a key component in developing information-preserving cooling schemes~\cite{cooling_ivan,cooling_weak,siva_qnd_cooling}, engineering new high-fidelity entangling gates~\cite{siva_rydbgerg}, implementing nuclear spin state preparation, manipulation and detection protocols~\cite{osg}, creating novel state-selective potentials~\cite{yb_state_dependent_potentials,jun_state_dependent_lattice}, and assembling large, scalable, controllable, atomic arrays via optical tweezers~\cite{caltech_tweezers,hannah_tweezers}.

-Here, we consider the possibility of using the large angular momentum \greenStatefull state for fast gate operations by leveraging its large magnetic dipole compared to \clockStatefull~\cite{Omanakuttan_2021,siva_rydbgerg}.
-We define our computational basis (see Fig.~\ref{fig:overview}b): \groundStatefull $(g)$ spanning nuclear spin states $\ket{0}_g = \ket{g, m_I =-9/2},\cdots, \ket{9}_g = \ket{g, m_I =9/2}$; in \greenStatefull, $F=9/2$ ($e$) the computational basis comprises hyperfine states $\ket{0}_e = \ket{e, m_F =-9/2},\cdots, \ket{9}_e =\ket{e, m_F =9/2}$.
+Here, we consider the possibility of using the large angular momentum \greenStatefull $F=9/2$ state for fast gate operations by leveraging its large magnetic dipole compared to \clockStatefull~\cite{Omanakuttan_2021,siva_rydbgerg}.
+We define our computational basis (see Fig.~\ref{fig:overview}b): \groundStatefull $(g)$ spanning nuclear spin states $\ket{0}_g = \ket{g, m_I =-9/2},\cdots, \ket{9}_g = \ket{g, m_I =9/2}$; in \greenStatefull $F=9/2$ ($e$) the computational basis comprises hyperfine states $\ket{0}_e = \ket{e, m_F =-9/2},\cdots, \ket{9}_e =\ket{e, m_F =9/2}$.
 The ratio of $g$-factors between these two states is $\simeq 1.1 \times 10^{3}$, enabling fast rf-based control of qudits stored in $e$.
 The gate speed-up in \greenState comes at a price: tensor light shifts in $e$ impact coherence and limit gate times; see Fig.~\ref{fig:thelightshifts} for the tensor light shift scale induced by monochromatic light fields.
 Qudit-based quantum computing applications in \greenState require tensor light shift control to fully leverage qudits as competitive quantum computing resources.
+Finally, we want to underscore that while we choose \greenStatefull $F=9/2$ as the computational basis to match qudit size with \groundStatefull, we will show this technique enables magic trapping in all hyperfine levels in \greenStatefull \emph{simultaneously}.